 Glass Is Better than Plastic

-Marijuana is best stored in glass, no exceptions.
-While plastic has a static charge that can fry up your buds, glass is gentle and it will seal up the taste nicely.
+Marijuana is best stored in glass, with no exceptions.
+While plastic has a static charge that can fry up your buds, glass is gentle and will seal up the taste nicely.
 The one downside to it is that you have to protect the weed from light as UV light can cause the THC content to degrade and turn into CBN, meaning it’ll alter the effects you get.
 You can wrap the glass container in a towel or you can store it in a dark place away from sunlight.

 Use Paper Towels or Parchment Paper

-Whatever kind of a container you store your weed in, you need to avoid moisture.
-The best way to do this is to wrap your nugs in paper towels or any kind or parchment paper.
+Whatever kind of container you store your weed in, you need to avoid moisture.
+The best way to do this is to wrap your nugs in paper towels or any kind of parchment paper.
 To avoid unwrapping, crunch them up really well, it’ll make it easier to stick.
 Paper towels will protect the plant matter from odor and they will let it breathe properly.

 Keep It Out of the Fridge

 Avoid storing your stash in places with low temperatures, like the fridge and the freezer.
 The humidity in the fridge often fluctuates and will affect the quality of your weed, while the freezer will probably make your buds too brittle to use, not to mention freezer burn.